WCW Wrestling: Gameplay

-Selectable moveset
+Default & Selectable Moves

-WCW Wrestling differs from most wrestling titles in that the players select their wrestler's moveset prior to the match.
-Each wrestler has a menu of eight moves (with each wrestler featuring a unique moveset), from which players choose four (each move selected is assigned to a direction on the D-pad).
+WCW Wrestling differs from most wrestling titles in that the players select some of their character's moves prior to the match.
+By default, each selectable wrestler can punch, kick, headbutt, bodyslam, perform a diving body press pin or diving knee drop off the top turnbuckle, perform two different moves after an Irish whip, and has a unique finishing move.
+However, each wrestler has a list of eight "charge" moves (from which players can only pick four) that must be chosen before the match begins.
+Each charge move selected is assigned to a direction on the D-pad and executed by pressing the direction simultaneously with the B button.
+You can also throw opponents outside the ring.
+Once outside the ring, you can Irish whip them into the barricade or hit the opponent in the head with a wrench if a member of the crowd tosses one onto the floor.

-Playable wrestlers and final opponent
+Playable Wrestlers and Final Opponent

-Playable wrestlers in the game are Ric Flair, Sting, Lex Luger, Mike Rotundo, Road Warrior Hawk, Road Warrior Animal, "Dr. Death" Steve Williams, Kevin Sullivan, Ricky "The Dragon" Steamboat, Rick Steiner, "Hot Stuff" Eddie Gilbert, Michael P.S.
-Hayes, and the final opponent, "WCW Master" (secretly André The Giant wearing a mask).
+Playable wrestlers in the game are Ric Flair, Sting, Lex Luger, Mike Rotunda, Road Warrior Hawk, Road Warrior Animal, "Dr. Death" Steve Williams, Kevin Sullivan, Ricky "The Dragon" Steamboat, Rick Steiner, "Hot Stuff" Eddie Gilbert, and Michael P.S.
+Hayes.
+The final opponent is "WCW Master" (secretly André The Giant wearing a mask)..
+WCW Master can be selected, via a password, but it causes the sprites to become glitchy.

-Irish whip moves
+Irish Whip Moves

 These moves are performed by first initiating an Irish whip (throwing the opponent into the ropes by pressing left and B or right and B) and then pressing either A or B when the opponent is near.
-Each wrestler has a different Irish whip moveset (though these moves are not selectable in the moveset menu).
+Each wrestler has two different attacks after an Irish whip (though these moves are not selectable in the moveset menu).

 Finishers

-Each wrestler has his own finisher move.
+Each wrestler has his own finishing move.
 These must be performed in the middle of the ring and can only be accomplished when the opponent had two squares remaining on his health meter.
 The move is performed by pressing A and B simultaneously.
-Finishers deliver significantly more damage than a regular move and are likely to end the match in a knock-out or submission.
+Finishers deliver significantly more damage than a regular move and are likely to end the match in a pinfall or submission.